Unceas/studio/README.md

-# Firebase Studio
+# Ayush Clone

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+This is a project to make an AI assistant using the Google Gemini's api key